 Prof Myra Nimmo - Chair of the Board

-Professor Nimmo is Professor of Exercise Physiology and Pro-Vice-Chancellor Life and Environmental Sciences at the University of Birmingham.
+Professor Nimmo was formerly Professor of Exercise Physiology and Pro-Vice-Chancellor Life and Environmental Sciences at the University of Birmingham.
 Her career, although always in Higher Education has always involved sport, serving on numerous bodies including the UK Sports Council.
 She also led, with colleagues across the country, the development of the National Centre for Sport and Exercise Medicine, based in the Midlands, London and Sheffield.
 Professor Nimmo is a former international athlete in both 100m hurdles and long jump having competed in the 1976 Olympics in Montreal and 1974 Commonwealth Games.
 She is the former Scottish National long jump record holder with a mark of 6.43 set in 1973.

 Chris Jones - CEO